-The Atmosphere: Hiding in plain sight on an awesome stretch of 15th Avenue East just down from Victrola Coffee, Coastal Kitchen and Hopvine Pub, Liberty looks and feels like the neighborhood bar you've always wanted.
-Eclectic and classic at the same time, exposed brick contrasts with hanging art and oversized mirrors while Cold War Kids or Peter Bjorn and John--and a smattering of OutKast--plays in the background.
-Where more than a few bars keep their stocks filled with rows of the same bottle, Liberty's shelves sit at least three deep with a wide variety--including a rotating list of 40 bourbons and a dozen absinthes--and bartenders who have no difficulty navigating them.
-There are plenty of bars in Seattle with expansive liquor collections and dedicated mixologists, but as I was later informed, "We're not pretentious here--we just like booze."
+The Atmosphere: Hiding in plain sight on 15th Avenue East just down from Victrola Coffee, Coastal Kitchen, and Hopvine Pub, Liberty looks and feels like the neighborhood bar you’ve always wanted, eclectic and classic at the same time.
+Exposed brick contrasts with hanging art and oversized mirrors while Cold War Kids or Peter Bjorn and John (and a smattering of OutKast) play in the background.
+Where more than a few bars’ shelves are filled with rows of the same bottle, Liberty’s sit at least three deep, with a wide variety—including a rotating list of 40 bourbons and a dozen absinthes—and with bartenders who have no difficulty navigating them.
+Plenty of bars in Seattle boast expansive liquor collections and dedicated mixologists, but, as I was later informed, “We’re not pretentious here; we just like booze.”

-The Barkeep: Justin Freet has been behind this particular bar for around three years, but his skill and knowledge--traits rumored to be standard among Liberty bartenders--make it obvious the man possesses an experience with the art of bartending that goes back much further.
-Plus he's just a really solid dude.
+The Barkeep: Justin Freet has been behind this particular bar for around three years, but his skill and knowledge make it obvious his experience with the art goes back much further.

-The Verdict: After feeling the heat of the unmixed bourbon, the Manhattan's subtle citrus tang was perfectly cool and, as promised, deliciously mellow.
-The follow-up Last Word was almost as cool and equally as refreshing as the cocktail before it, and made it easy for a guy who doesn't really like gin to, well, enjoy gin.
-I stayed for a while, trying some new whiskeys including the new Makers 46 (much better than the original, with a nice little kick at the end) and my first (but certainly not last) experience with a Japanese whisky, Hibiki.
-What began as a quick stop turned into over an hour of tasting--and a promise to come back.
+The Verdict: After feeling the heat of the unmixed bourbon, the Manhattan’s subtle citrus tang was perfectly cool and, as promised, deliciously mellow.
+The Last Word was almost as cool and equally refreshing, and made it easy for a guy who doesn’t really like gin to enjoy it nonetheless.
+I stayed for a while, trying some new whiskeys, including the new Makers 46 (much better than the original, with a nice little kick at the end) and my first (but certainly not last) experience with a Japanese whisky, Hibiki.
+What began as a quick stop turned into over an hour of tasting, and a promise to come back.